polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 examples.
 They provide essential facts, background, and diagrams to help your readers build a foundational understanding of a product or topic.
 You should not explain industry standards that your audience should be familiar with, for example, TCP/IP.
-You might explain how this concept ties in with your feature, but you should not explain the basics behind that industry standard concept.
+You might explain how this concept ties in with your feature, but you should not explain the basics behind that industry-standard concept.

 **You should write a procedural document** if you plan on explaining to a user how to use a specific feature and are able to guide a user through simple numbered steps.
 Procedural documents tend to